jamesyang124/linkit/README.md

 ### Done Work & Notes

+12/13/2014

+- add `link` and `guid` for rss, looking feasible approach to use data uri for image downloading.

 12/12/2014

 - Use `delegate` from parent node to register events and handlers for all target children now and future.